atomisthq/docs/docs/reference-docs/rug.md

 ## Authoring Editors and Reviewers with the Atomist DSL

-Atomist provides an external DSL for authoring editors, codenamed **Rug**, in honor of the Dude.
+Atomist provides an external DSL for authoring **project editors** and **project reviewers**, codenamed **Rug**, in honor of the Dude.
 Rug ties things together.

 **Project editors** are named units of functionality that can be used to update one or more projects.
-The typical Atomist workflow is to create a project with a **project generator** (often referred to as a "project template") and then evolve it with the help of project editors.
+The typical Atomist workflow is to create a project which contains static content as a starting point and a number of editors that can be used to create new projects from it and help users to evolve created projects.

+**Project reviewers** are similar modules to project editors, but do not update projects, but report potential problems with them.

+## Basic Concepts
+Rug is a simple, English-like, DSL.
+It does not contain a full-blown set of control structures and this is not its purpose.

+Rug exists to do these things well:

+* **Iterate over files and AST nodes** in supported languages and enable easy modification. *Rug is designed to be extensible to allow further node types to be supported.*
+* Use the same constructs to easily **extract values from files.**
+* **Compose** operations to maximize reuse.
+* **Declare parameters** to allow automated gathering of valid user input to drive operations.

 ## How Editors and Reviewers are Packaged

-Editors are packaged in GitHub repos.
+Editors are packaged in a fixed directory structure.
+Normally this is sourced from a GitHub.
 All editors must be in or under the `/.atomist/editors` directory the repo.
-Editors have access to template content in the same archive, packaged under `/templates`.
-The presence of editors does not affect the potential of a repo to define a template for a project generator, although editors and the project generator can share template files.
+Editors have access to template content in the same archive, packaged under `/.atomist/templates`.

 >**Remember: All Atomist files should be under the `.atomist` directory in the root of a project.**

 Editor files must have a `.rug` extension.
 A `.rug` file can contain one or more editors and reviewers.
 A `.rug` file must contain either:

-* All the project operations in the archive -- *or*
 * A single project operation with the same name as the project file, excluding the `.rug` extension.
-This corresponds to Java's enforcement of the packaging of public classes.
+This corresponds to Java's enforcement of the packaging of public classes. *-or-*
+* A single project operation with the same name as the project file, excluding the `.rug` extension, plus any number of other project operations that are used only by that project operation.

+This convention is analogous to Java public class packaging.

-Any number of Rug editors can be bundled in a template, and this is often done in order to help users evolve generated projects.
+Any number of Rug editors can be bundled in a repository.

 ## Generators from Editors
-An editor annotated with the `@generator` annotation constitutes a project generator, acting on the content of the repo it is located in, excluding the `.atomist` directly.
+An editor annotated with the `@generator` annotation can be used as a **project generator**, acting on the content of the repo it is located in, excluding the `.atomist` directly.
 A single repo can contain multiple project generator editors.

-Typically project generator editors do not contain logic of their own, but invoke multiple other editors.
-For example, here is the complete Spring Rest generator:
+Typically project generator editors do not contain logic of their own, but invoke a number of other editors.
+For example, here is a complete Spring Rest generator:

 ```
 @tag "java"